2006 Georgia Bulldogs football team: UAB

-The pre-game line established for this game was Georgia -10.

 Matthew Stafford got his first career start at quarterback and completed 10 of 17 passes for 107 yards with no touchdowns or interception.
-Joe Cox also saw brief action at quarterback late in the game.SEC Offensive Lineman of the Week: Offensive guard Fernando Velasco for his performance against UAB which included a 90% grading and had two dominator blocks.
+Joe Cox also saw brief action at quarterback late in the game.

+SEC Offensive Lineman of the Week: Offensive guard Fernando Velasco for his performance against UAB which included a 90% grading and had two dominator blocks.